-The value placed on the Plan's liabilities is very sensitive to changes in conditions in the financial markets, such as future expectations for price inflation and long term interest rates.
-There are a number of actuarial bases used to assess the Plan for different purposes.
-For funding purposes the measure used is referred to as the Ongoing or "Technical Provisions" basis.
+The value placed on the Plan's liabilities is very sensitive to changes in the financial markets, such as future expectations for price inflation and long term interest rates.
+There are several actuarial bases used to assess the Plan for different purposes.
+For funding purposes, the measure used is referred to as an ongoing or "technical provisions" basis.

-Using the Ongoing basis the Plan's Actuary estimated that, as at 31 March 2019, the deficit in the Plan was £17.7m and the funding level was 91%.
+Using an ongoing basis the Plan's Actuary estimated that, as at 31 March 2019, the deficit in the Plan was £63.5m and the funding level was 89%.